Do I Pay Tax on Foreign Rental Income? A Complete Guide for Canada

 You can buy condos, luxury homes, commercial properties, vineyards, equestrian farms, etc., so basically any type or number of property you want.
 There are relatively few restrictions.
 You would benefit a lot from the help of a Toronto property management company when it comes to going about this entire process right.

-As a non-resident who owns and rents out their Canadian property, there is a 25% tax on the gross income of your property.
+As a non-resident who owns and rents out their foreign rental property in Canada, there is a 25% tax on the gross rental income of your property.
 This can be done through a withholding agent, who could be your tenant or property manager.
-At the end of each month, they’ll remit the tax to the Canada Revenue Agency and send you what’s left.
+At the end of each month, they’ll remit the tax on rental income to the Canada Revenue Agency and send you what’s left.
+Additionally, you must report any foreign tax paid to avoid double taxation on the same income.

 Type XIII Taxes

 Income made from rental properties, together with that from other specific investments, are subjected to this tax category.
-Your tax obligation could end here, or you can go ahead and file taxes with the revenue agency through form T1158 (under section 216 of the Income Tax Act), and have your tax debt reduced by expenses.
+As a Canadian tax resident, you are required to report income from these sources, including rental income from foreign properties.
+Your tax obligation could end here, or you can go ahead and file an income tax return with the revenue agency through form T1158 (under section 216 of the Income Tax Act), and have your tax debt reduced by expenses.
 Some of the deductible expenses include:

 • Capital cost allowance